devetry/skills-front-end/studios/flicklist/4/README.md

 #### 4d.
 Invoke Discover

 Finally, invoke the `discoverMovies` function!
-Pass along the `callback` variable that was passed in, and the string holding the keywords, which you constructed above.
+Pass along the string holding the keywords, which you constructed above.

 Confirm that everything is working by opening your page in the browser and searching for some topics!
 You should see relevant movies (regardless of title) appear in the browse list.